Alyssa Targaryen by © Paparinka Art

 Fire & Blood (mentioned)

-As a baby, Alyssa resembled her deceased sister Daenerys quite a lot, but this resemblance faded as Alyssa aged.
+As a baby, Alyssa resembled her deceased sister Daenerys, but this resemblance faded as Alyssa aged.
 She became long-faced and skinny.
 She had dirty blond tangled hair, without a trace of silver.
 She had mismatched eyes, one violet, the other green.
 She had big ears and a lopsided smile.
 At the age of six she broke her nose, which healed crooked.

 As a young child, Alyssa followed her brother Baelon, four years her elder, everywhere every since she was able to walk, to Baelon's annoyance.
 Soon after her birth in 62 AC, Alyssa's sister Maegelle began to cling to Alyssa, the same way as Alyssa had to Baelon, to Alyssa's annoyance and Baelon's amusement.
 Alyssa avoided her younger sister as well she could.